mailmojo/mailmojo-wp-widget/README.txt

 2. You will see the signup form in your sidebar.

 == Changelog ==

+= 0.2.1 =
+* Fixed a bug where deactivation removed settings.

 = 0.2 =
 * Norwegian (Bokmål) translation.